- Tourist Attractions

 Venue type: Indoor, Outdoor

 Experience Cadbury World’s interactive virtual activities in Purple Planet.
-Kids big and small can play in the chocolate rain, chase creme eggs and grow your own cocoa tree!
-Don't miss the chance to customise your own molten chocolate dip!
+Kids big and small can play in the chocolate rain, chase creme eggs and even grow their own cocoa tree.
+The chocolate icing on the cake, however, comes with customising your own molten chocolate dip!
 Feeling full?
-Work it off on the ropes, bridges and slides at the African Adventure play area, or relax for a breather in the Cadbury Cafe.
+Work it off on the ropes, bridges and slides at the African Adventure play area.

 - Uncover the story of chocolate

 - Exciting 4D adventure & interactive zones

 - Family events throughout the year

 - Picnics Allowed

 - Baby Changing Available